international studies program

 B.A., Williams College

 Professor Krause joined the Boston College faculty in 2012.
 His research interests are in international security, Middle East politics, non-state violence, and social movements.
 His current book project examines the political effectiveness of violence within social movements.
 His other ongoing research projects analyze the causes and effects of fragmentation within national movements as well as new approaches to the study of coercion.
 He has conducted extensive fieldwork in the Middle East, and he teaches courses on international relations of the Middle East and political violence.
 He was formerly a Research Fellow at the Crown Center for Middle East Studies of Brandeis University, the Belfer Center for Science and International Affairs of the Harvard Kennedy School, and the Smith Richardson Foundation.
+He is a member of the International Studies Academic Board.

 Associate Professor, History